 The pandemic and its fallout also continue to impact how teams communicate and execute planned work.
 For example, suppose there are simultaneous jobs at a building.
 In that case, measures might need to be taken to prevent separate teams or engineers from being in a building together and to allow for cleaning to occur between their visits.

 The impact of the coronavirus crisis on facilities management will reverberate for some time, even once the rollout of vaccines signals that it is safer to return to workspaces.
 Facilities managers were already facing mounting pressure to provide better customer service than ever while also cutting costs, and that will continue as people filter back into workplaces.

 Everyone coming into offices and other workspaces today has high expectations on the use of digital technology to live, work and play.
-Investing in the right digital solutions not only improves the working and customer experience but boosts efficiency by optimising the use of staff and time needed to deal with tenant issues – leading to savings.
+Investing in the right digital solutions not only improves the working and customer experience but boosts efficiency by optimizing the use of staff and time needed to deal with tenant issues – leading to savings.

-COVID-19 has drastically accelerated technology adoption and, as the remit of facilities managers continues to broaden, going digital will be an essential component for commercial properties looking to optimise facilities management and ensure the safety of all involved.
+COVID-19 has drastically accelerated technology adoption and, as the remit of facilities managers continues to broaden, going digital will be an essential component for commercial properties looking to optimize facilities management and ensure the safety of all involved.

 How Nando’s in South Africa haven’t missed an option in five years

 After an exhaustive search for a more efficient way to manage their leasing data, they took a chance on new technology – and it paid off.
 Today, Nando’s is a highly-recognisable global company.
 It all started in South Africa, where the desire of